This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Relax in this beautiful alpine village and enjoy all it has to offer in the warmer months.
 The village is best known for being the gateway to the Snowies ski resorts, and in the winter, it becomes part of the Perisher Ski Resort, one of the top ski resorts in Australia.

-Climb Mount Kosciuszko
+Stop 7: Climb Mount Kosciuszko

-Alternatively, you can walk the 4km return to The Lookout.
+Alternatively, you can walk the 4km return to The Charlotte Pass Lookout.
 This was as far as we got with the girls, as the conditions were unfavourable with strong winds, low temperatures, and snow on the peaks.

 Stop off at the Eagles Nest restaurant (Australia’s highest restaurant) for a gourmet hot chocolate before taking the chair lift back down.

 If you are really adventurous, you can bike down the mountain.
 We preferred the gentler rides along the river through the bush.

 We stayed at the YHA Thredbo, which is a great budget option.
 You’ve got to love the views from the deck.

-The meal we had at the Wild Brumby Distillery was amazing-hearty mountain food – and included the best hot chocolate I think Craig and I have ever had.
+The meal we had at the Wild Brumby Schnapps Distillery was amazing-hearty mountain food – and included the best hot chocolate I think Craig and I have ever had.

-It was, of course, topped with some schnapps – peppermint for me and Butterscotch for Craig – the perfect accompaniment to alpine living.
+Our visit was of course, topped with some schnapps – peppermint for me and Butterscotch for Craig – the perfect accompaniment to alpine living.